JDNantais/FederalRegister_API/README.md

-# DATA 601
- Project for DATA 601 - Create a Data set through the Federal Register REST API to find evidence of the use of data science in the federal government as required by the Administrative Procedures Act (APA).
+Create a Data set through the Federal Register REST API to find evidence of the use of data science in the federal government as required by the Administrative Procedures Act (APA).

  Federal Register API code can be modified to change the payload requirements when searching for other terms in federal documents.